CHILD CUSTODY, PARENTING TIME, AND THIRD PARTY VISITATION IN KANSAS:

 Kansas law requires that in order to change a child’s name from that originally given, a Petition for Name Change be filed, or that the statutes governing a particular kind of action provide for such a name change.
 Kansas cases indicate that a child’s name may be changed if the court finds the change to be in the best interests of the child.
 The Courts do not have the power within either a divorce action or a parentage action to change the name of a child.
 Kansas law expresses no preference that a child be named after the father.
 Where there is opposition to a name change, the Court must decide what would best serve the interests of the child.

 “Court costs” are the fees required by the courts in order to file a court action.
-As of July 1, 1996, a filing fee of $66.50 must be paid in order to file an initial action.
-A filing fee of $20 is required for any request for a change of custody, visitation or child support filed after an initial decree is entered.
+A filing fee of $196.50 must be paid in order to file an initial action.
+A filing fee of $62.00 is required for any request for a change of custody, visitation or child support filed after an initial decree is entered.
 Other “court costs” may include service fees, deposition expenses and other similar expenses.

 At the time a petition is filed, the person filing the petition can request that various orders be issued by the court.
 These are called “temporary orders” and they govern the relations between the parties from the time they are entered until the decree is issued.
 If temporary orders are not obtained at the time of the filing of the petition, it is most likely that a motion and hearing will need to be scheduled in order for the court to issue such orders.
 There are many different orders that can be issued on a temporary basis including: